 Experience the challenge of riding 3 days back to back in the Uk's biggest Multi Stage Cyclosportive while enjoying West country hospitality, and the exceptionally fine food & drink.

-The Tour of Wessex is pleased to introduce the Wessex 24 hour for endurance racers that will run alongside the 3 stage cyclosportive.
+Following the cancellation of the 2020 of the Tour of Wessex the organisers, Earth Sports, are pleased to introduce the Wessex 24 hour for endurance racers that will run alongside the 3 stage cyclosportive.
 Both events offer live tracking so friends and family can keep up to date with how the ride unfolds.
-Tracking will be managed from the Tour of Wessex event app which is being launched in January 2020.
+Tracking will be managed from the Earth Sports event app.

 The cycling cognoscenti have been making the annual pilgrimage to Somerset since 2006 to experience the challenge of riding 3 days back to back while enjoying West country hospitality, and the exceptionally fine food & drink.
 For the very fittest adventure seekers there is now the option of completing all three stages in under 24 hours.
 For endurance racers it is an ideal opportunity to test out equipment and race strategy before the major races later in the year.